-So you can see that alterations in the mucus layer, or the formation of the impermeable barrier (going from “tight” to “leaky”) could have large health impacts limiting proper absorption of nutrients and allowing infection of the blood and other organs, a lot of which John covers in his excellent post covering candida.
+So you can see from the diagram above that alterations in the mucus layer, or the formation of the impermeable barrier (going from “tight” to “leaky”) could have large health impacts including limiting proper absorption of nutrients and allowing “foreign invaders” into the bloodstream.

 Zonulin and tight junctions

-Zonulin was discovered in 2000 by researchers who were investigating the action of Vibrio cholerae (the bacteria which causes cholera) and its secreted zonula occludens toxin (ZOT).3 ZOT is one of the toxins released by Vibrio cholerae which cause the severe diarrhoea experienced by those with cholera, and acts by loosening the tight junctions of the gut.
+Zonulin was discovered in 2000 by researchers who were investigating the action of Vibrio cholerae (the bacteria which causes cholera)and its secreted zonula occludens toxin (ZOT).
+3 ZOT is one of the toxins released by Vibrio cholerae which cause the severe diarrhea experienced by those with cholera, and acts by loosening the tight junctions of the gut.
 As these weaken, water can rapidly flow back into the gut putting sufferers at severe risk of dehydration.

 Zonulin in health and disease